jontek2/A-better-print_start-macro/README.md

 # V2.4/Trident macro

-> [!WARNING]
-> The macro was updated recently (2024-09-07).
-If you run in to any issues then please let me know by opening a issue on github.

 Copy this macro and replace your old print_start macro in your printer.cfg.
 Then read through and uncomment parts of this macro.

 ```